APOIR2018/APOIR/README.md

 ## Usage

-To run APOIR, please first clone the code to your python IDE (eg:Pycharm), then run the command: python APOIR.py.
+* To run APOIR, please first clone the code to your python IDE (eg:Pycharm), then run the command: python APOIR.py.

-To customize the code, you can change the Embedding_size in line 9
+* To customize the code,

-You need to set your data set folder in line 14
+* * you can change the Embedding_size in line 9

-Then change the user number and POI number to fit the given data set in line 10 and line 11
+* * You need to set your data set folder in line 14

-You can also set the learning_rate_value to be a different value in line 17
+* * Then change the user number and POI number to fit the given data set in line 10 and line 11

-Finally,
+* * You can also set the learning_rate_value to be a different value in line 17

-You can use your own data sets in the source code
+* You can use your own data sets in the source code